Pizzan8t0r/Note--taker/README.md

 ## Install

 Clone project.
-Run the following line of code in your terminal to install all the needed packages:
+Run the following line of code in your terminal to install the required packages:

 ```
 npm i